Snow snake

-Snow snake is an Indigenous winter sport traditionally played by numerous tribes in the Great Lakes region in the United States and Canada, including the Ojibwe, Sioux, Wyandotte, Oneida and other Haudenosaunee people.
+Snow snake is an Indigenous winter sport traditionally played by numerous tribes in the Great Lakes region in the United States and Canada, including the Ojibwe, Sioux, Wendat, and Haudenosaunee people.

 Gameplay

 A game of snow snake is played by four teams, called "corners", who compete in trying to throw their wooden "snow snakes" the furthest along a long trough, or track, of snow.
 The game is divided into rounds, and in a round each team gets four throws.
 At the end of each round, two points are awarded to the team of the person who made the furthest throw, and one point is awarded for the second furthest throw.
 Play continues until one of the teams wins, by achieving a certain predetermined number of points (usually 7 or 11).

 There are two roles on a snow snake team: the Player, and the Goaler.
 The main role of a Goaler is to craft and maintain a team's wooden "snow snakes" in between games.
 The Goaler is also tasked with selecting which will be used for each throw during the game.
 A Player, meanwhile, is someone who throws the snow snakes during a game.